apecloud/kubeblocks/docs/user_docs/fault_injection/io-faults.md

 ## Simulate fault injections by YAML file

 This section introduces the YAML configuration file examples.
-You can also refer to the [Chaos Mesh official docs](https://chaos-mesh.org/docs/next/simulate-io-chaos-on-kubernetes/#create-experiments-using-the-yaml-files) for details.
+You can view the YAML file by adding `--dry-run` at the end of the above kbcli commands.
+Meanwhile, you can also refer to the [Chaos Mesh official docs](https://chaos-mesh.org/docs/next/simulate-io-chaos-on-kubernetes/#create-experiments-using-the-yaml-files) for details.

 ### Fault-latency example